DMZellmer/MechaCar_Statistical_Analysis/README.md

 ### Fig. 5  Lot-specific T-tests
 ![image](https://user-images.githubusercontent.com/86337475/137992370-86fdac12-469e-479c-a621-22cfcaa56acb.png)

- In Fig. 5 we T-tests for Lots 1-3 compared to the presumed population mean of 1500 PSI.
+ In Fig. 5 we ran T-tests for Lots 1-3 compared to the presumed population mean of 1500 PSI.

  1. Lot 1 literally has a sample mean of 1500 PSI, and with a p-value = 1, we must accept the null hypothesis that there is no statistical difference between the mean of Lot1 and the presumed population mean.
  2. Lot 2 has a sample mean of 1500.2 PSI, and slightly more variance than Lot1, with Lot2 p-value = 0.6072.
 This is over 10 times higher than the common significance level (p=0.05), therefore the null hypothesis cannot be rejected, and we state that Lot2 is statistically similar to the population mean.